The Farm

 What is Regenerative Farming?

-For us, it means ‘bringing back life’ and it all starts with our soil.
-If the soil is healthy, full of life, full of natural nutrients and organic matter, then it serves as the foundation for everything else above: the insects, the birds, the mammals.
-It is a conservation and rehabilitation focused approach to land management, food and farming systems.
+For us, it simply means ‘bringing back life’ and it all starts with our soils.
+We are now taking remedial steps to repair our soils after too many years of an equine monoculture.
+If soils are healthy, full of vitality, full of nutrients and microbes which feed on plentiful organic matter, then they serve as the foundation for everything else above, the grass, the plant life, the trees, insects, birds and mammals.
+Ours is now a conservation and rehabilitation focused approach to land management, food and farming systems.

-For more than a hundred years, Westerlands had a focus on breeding race horses, but now we have shifted purposefully towards regenerative farming, balanced with a strong desire to enhance biodiversity.
+For more than a hundred years, Westerlands had a focus on breeding race horses, but now our focus is 100% on protecting the environment and enhancing local biodiversity.

 What is Biodiversity?

-Simply put, it’s all the different kinds of life in one area - animals, plants, even bacteria.
+Simply put, it’s all the different kinds of life in one area, the animals, birds, plants, even bacteria and fungi.
 These make up the natural world and when allowed to, will co-exist in ecosystems to maintain a balance and support all life.
+Everything is connected.

 At Westerlands, we are planting kilometres of new hedgerows, creating wildlife corridors and building beetle hotels.
-We let meadows grow to harbour insect life, which in turn, support birdlife.
+We are leaving things be.
+We let our verges and meadows grow to harbour insect life, which in turn, supports birdlife.
 We have our own bees which help pollinate our area.
 We are doing everything we can to support nature.

 At Westerlands, we balance a high-welfare livestock management business, with protection of the environment and enhancement of biodiversity.